Email Workflows Every eCommerce Retailer Should Be Sending

 Since the action of adding something to a cart means your prospective customer was entertaining the idea of purchasing, a gentle nudge may be all they need to complete the transaction.
 Well-crafted abandoned cart emails can drive significant conversions—the average eCommerce platform can gain merchants a recovery rate of up to 30%.

 Abandoned cart emails can range from 1 to 3 emails and 1 to 72 hours after a cart was abandoned.
 These emails act as a reminder of what the prospective customer had in their cart—the language should convey a sense of urgency and the CTA should be compelling.
 The second and third emails may also include a special offer or incentive, such as free shipping or 10% off.

-Comparably, browse abandonment automations can also be triggered to shoppers who simply viewed a particular product as a way to lure them back to the website.
+Comparably, browse abandonment automation can also be triggered to shoppers who simply viewed a particular product as a way to lure them back to the website.
 Since these shoppers only browsed a product, as opposed to adding it to their cart, these emails should act as a lighter touchpoint and feature related products or categories.

 One of the top benefits of automated emails is repeat purchases, which is exactly what post-purchase automations accomplish.
 This type of workflow nurtures customers immediately after they make a purchase and continues to nurture them until they make their next purchase.
 The result is loyal, repeat customers who are highly engaged.

 According to Klaviyo, post-purchase emails see a 217% higher open rate, over 500% higher click rate, and 90% higher revenue per recipient than average email campaigns.